andreasdr/minitscript/documentation/README-DataTypes.md

 Additionally we have string, array, set and map datatypes.
 See some initialization examples below:

+See how to initialize a string.

 ```
 ...
 	$string = "This is my mighty string"
 ...
 ```

+See how to initialize an array.

 ```
 ...